Double-bracket algorithm for quantum signal processing without post-selection: Main Results

 Higher order polynomials can then be realised by repeated applications of Lem.~\ref{thm zero overhead QSP unitary single step}.
 The fundamental theorem of algebra shows that a polynomial of degree $K$ with real roots can be represented as $p(H) = a_K \prod_{k=1}^K(H-\alpha_k I)$ with $\alpha_{k}\in \mathbb{R}$.
 This implies that such polynomials can be obtained by implementing Eq.~\eqref{DB bridge} with the corresponding factors $K$ times,

 where we start with an input state $\ket{\Psi_{0}}$ and define $\ket{\Psi_{k+1}}=e^{s_{k}[\Psi_{k},H]}\ket{\Psi_{k}}$ using $s_{k}$ in Eq.~\eqref{eq:duration_monic_linear}.

-We stress that Eq.~\eqref{eq dbi stacked} can only be used to implement functions with real roots.
+We stress that Eq.~\eqref{eq dbi stacked} only implements functions with real roots.
 Nonetheless, many functions, such as Chebyshev polynomials, have only real roots.
 Hence Eq.~\eqref{eq dbi stacked} can be used for applications including approximations of ITE; see App.~\ref{sec:application_app} for the detail.
 However, Eq.~\eqref{eq dbi stacked} alone cannot construct \textit{arbitrary} polynomial functions, as the roots can be complex in general.
 We will now proceed to discuss how to extend Eq.~\eqref{eq dbi stacked} to implement polynomials with complex roots.